teamplify/teamplify-runner/README.md

 # WIP, NOT READY YET

-The planned release date of the on-premise version of Teamplify is February 2019.
+The planned release date of the on-premise version of [Teamplify](https://teamplify.com) is February 2019.
 If you see this message, it means that it's not ready yet and that the installer will not work.
-If you're interested in trying on-premise version of [Teamplify](https://teamplify.com), please drop us a line at [support@teamplify.com](mailto:support@teamplify.com) and we'll be happy to send you an update once it's ready.
+If you're interested in trying Teamplify on-premise, please drop us a line at [support@teamplify.com](mailto:support@teamplify.com) and we'll be happy to send you an update once it's ready.